M66B/FairEmail/docs/FAQ-da-rDK.md

 * There is just one message in the conversation
 * There is exactly one unread message in the conversation

-Der er én undtagelse: Beskeden er ikke downloadet endnu, og beskeden er for stor til at downloade automatisk på en takseret (mobildata) forbindelse.
+There is one exception: the message was not downloaded yet and the message is too large to download automatically on a metered (mobile) connection.
 You can set or disable the maximum message size on the 'connection' settings tab.

 Duplicate (archived) messages, trashed messages and draft messages are not counted.